Better Now: Music and recording

 In an interview with Pitchfork, producer Frank Dukes revealed information about the song's creation, stating it was "frankensteined" out of existing scraps of other studio sessions with Malone.
 The song's verse melody was written first, but with no words, along with a completely different beat and hook.
 To them, the beat did not fit the melody, and its hook felt "awkward".
 The vocal engineer Louis Bell then remembered an unused snippet from an old session, which was the song's chorus.
 It replaced the old hook in the song, and Dukes rewrote a new backing track on guitar, taking inspiration from the American band Weezer.

 "Better Now" is described as a pop song.
 The song's sheet music, published by EMI Music Publishing at Musicnotes, shows that the song is written in the key of B♭ major, and follows a tempo of 150 beats per minute.
 The vocals in the song span from the low note of F3 to the high note of G4.

 Chart performance

 "Better Now" debuted in the top ten in various countries, including at number one in Norway, number seven in the United States, and number six in the United Kingdom, becoming his third top 10 in the latter country.
 The single became his fifth top 10 hit in Australia, peaking at number two.
 It peaked at number 3 in the United States (prevented from further chart movement by Juice WRLD's "Lucid Dreams" as well as Maroon 5 and Cardi B's "Girls Like You").

 Taylor Swift told Malone that she wished she had written the song, especially giving praise to its hook.

 Music video

-The official music video for "Better Now" premiered on October 5, 2018.
+The official music video for "Better Now" premiered on October 5, 2018, with B&W footage of concert performances.